All Episodes

 What does squeezing payments mean?

-If you work at the ACME widget company and your boss comes in and says, We got some tough economic times.
+If you work at the Acme Widget Company and your boss comes in and says, we got some tough economic times.

-They're gonna squeeze your payments.
+You've got to squeeze your payments.

-It's a cram down, is exactly what it is.
+It's a cram down is exactly what it is.

-And so doctors are gonna get squeezed.
+And so doctors are going to get squeezed.

-Hospitals, that means they're gonna get less.
+Hospitals, that means they're going to get less.

 It's a cut.

-Doctor's payments are gonna be cut.
+Doctors' payments are going to be cut.

 So Pelosi's upset.

-If anything, Pelosi said Obama's being generous.
+If anything, Pelosi said, Obama's being generous.

 Obama is being munificent.

-Quite frankly, I would have done it faster, noting that the phase, the phase out of top-tier tax breaks could take years to complete.
+She said, quite frankly, jumping up and down in her chair, quite frankly, I would have done it faster, noting that the phase, the phase-out of top-tier tax breaks is going to take years to complete.

-It's not about raising taxes, it's about ending a tax cut.
+It's about ending a tax cut.

 Get ready.